carlosp420/PyPhyloGenomics_ms/MS.md

   3' Index              8
   Adapter P             23
   --------------------  ------------

 # Acknowledgments
 We acknowledge CSC--IT Center for Science Ltd. (Finland) for the allocation of computational resources.
+We are grateful with Olaf Thalmann, Eero Vesterinen and Meri Lindqvist for help with the laboratory protocols and running the Ion Torrent.

+## Other software
+CEPiNS [@hasan2013] is a software pipeline that uses predicted gene sequences from both model and novel species to predict and identify exons suitable for sequencing useful for phylogenetic inference.

 # References
 Targeted sequencing [@godden2012]